byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<sarang>** FWIW
 **\<evenlessmoney>** The block size adjustment algorithm has been on my mind in recent weeks.
 I was asked in another chat what the biggest caveats were with the dynamic block size, and after thinking about it, I concluded that a motivated attacker could pay the extra fee to bump the block size, and then maintain a perpetual low cost flood of transactions to bloat the utxo set.
 **\<evenlessmoney>** https://link.medium.com/OrG5th051R
-**\<evenlessmoney>** This article underscores the need for our nodes to remain syncable to the masses, it is doubly important that Monero remains syncable on commodity hardware long run, considering the privacy implications a remote node brings.
+**\<evenlessmoney>** This article underscores the need for our nodes to remain syncable to the masses, it is doubly important that ByteRub remains syncable on commodity hardware long run, considering the privacy implications a remote node brings.
 **\<evenlessmoney>** After some deliberation, I think capping block size in the code may be necessary, and that allowing it to be dynamic with no upper bound is dangerous.
 I would love to hear some input from people who are more informed than me on the matter.
 **\<evenlessmoney>** articmine mentioned that he doesnt think that this is an issue, but I had a second question afterwards
 **\<suraeNoether>** one moment let me process this